 In a continuing effort to provide equitable access for visitors of varying abilities, JCOS is in the process of auditing Open Space trails to determine where and when "usable trails" can be created.
 Usable trails provide a prolonged trail experiences for those individuals using mobility devices where ADA requirements cannot be met.
 Prolonged experiences can be created by simply hardening the trail tread and removing obstacles that might impede mobility devices.

-With over 45,000 acres of managed land, 258 miles of trail, 28 parks and high visitation, taking care of existing parks and trails is top priority for Jeffco Open Space.
+With over 56,000+ acres of managed land, 260+ miles of trail, 27 parks, and high visitation, taking care of existing parks and trails is top priority for Jeffco Open Space.
 In order to do this job effectively and efficiently, an annual trails assessment was implemented.
 This assessment helps to develop work plans and priorities for trail maintenance, identify opportunities for volunteer stewardship projects by groups or as a special event, and communicate to visitors where maintenance will be occurring.
-The live map linked below shows the priority status and level of difficulty for all Jeffco Open Space trails.
-Red trails are priority, yellow are rated fair, and green means the trail is in good shape and does not currently need attention.

 Designated Use Trails

 The majority of JCOS trails are multi-use and open to hikers, bikers, and equestrians, however there are circumstances where a trail may be designated for a single visitor group to address safety, mitigate visitor conflict, improve visitor experience, or observe topographical conditions.

 Click on the Designated Use Trails graphic below and select a segment to see the number, length, and location of each kind of trail use.